learn-co-curriculum/phase-1-html-forms/README.md

 <h3>Any other things we should know about your dog?</h3>
 <textarea name="message"></textarea>

 ## Summary

-There are many options for gathering user input.
-First, you start with a form element, then give it an action and method.
-The `POST` method posts content to a server tucking form data within the request, while the `GET` method sends form content as a set of options in the form of a query string visible in the browser's URL bar.
-When you are gathering form content, make sure that your user experience is clearly laid out and appropriately labeled, and soon you'll have all the clients you can handle!
+We use HTML `form`s to collect data from users.
+Start with a form element.
+Give it an `action` and `method`, probably `POST`.
+Inside the `form` add several `input` elements.
+You won't use them all, so don't try!
+Use the best `input` for the data you're requesting.
+Make sure that your `input`s are clearly labeled.
+If you follow these guidelines you'll soon be getting all the user data you can handle!

 ## Resources